 Lightly toast nuts for about 10 min.
 Cook sugar and water to 244ºF/118ºC and toss in warm nuts and salt.
 Stir constantly on medium high heat.
 Soon, the sugar is going to crystallize coating each nut – continue to stir for about 10 min, until complete caramelization.
 Transfer nuts into a clean and hot saucepan and continue to stir. (swapping saucepan helps to get rid of unwanted impurities and crystallized sugar left on sides.
 Turn the heat off, add cocoa butter – transfer onto silicone mat to cool.
 Process caramelized nuts into paste (do not over process or oil will separate from the fruits).
 Set aside.
 Praliné can last months in the refrigerator or in a cool area.

-Process almond paste with sugars and add almond meal.
+In the food processor, mix almond paste with sugars, and add almond meal.
 Add room temperature butter and mix.
 Then, add the eggs, one at a time – mix well.
 Transfer mixture to a pastry bowl.
 Fold in walnuts and set aside.
 Beat egg whites and sugar to firm peaks.
 Fold in walnut mixture.
 Fill up raw tart shells.

 Bake at 400ºF/200ºC for about 20 min.
 Dust tarts with powdered sugar and garnish with walnuts halves.
 Serve at room temperature.
 Enjoy!